arenadata/adcm_pytest_plugin/README.md

 #### `--remote-executor-host`

-> If passed ADCM API will be initialized with external IP
+> If passed then ADCM API will be initialized with external IP
 > to allow incoming connections from any remote executor (ex.
 Selenoid)
 > Tests will fail if remote host is unreachable.
 > This option will be ignored if [`--remote-docker`](#--remote-docker) option is passed